Gianlooca/alteramusica/README.md

 <br>

 ### Records Page
-- It has a white heading (that becomes golden in bigger screens, as we said before) decorated on either side with two icons in the shape of vinyl records;
+- It has a golden heading (that becomes white in bigger screens and golden again if hovered over, as we said before) decorated on either side with two icons in the shape of vinyl records;
 - It contains the records currently for sale.
 - the page is responsive according to the dimensions of the screen is displayed on;
 - For each record, we have a structure formed as follows: